jetbrains-academy/Python-Libraries-NumPy/Projects/SVD/Introduction/task.md

 - Understand axis and shape properties for n-dimensional arrays.

 #### Content
+Image compression is very useful because it allows saving images without taking up large amounts of memory (to approximate the data).
-In this lesson, we will use a [matrix decomposition](https://en.wikipedia.org/wiki/Matrix_decomposition) from linear algebra, the Singular Value Decomposition, to generate a compressed approximation of an image.
+In this lesson, we will use a [matrix decomposition](https://en.wikipedia.org/wiki/Matrix_decomposition) from linear algebra, the Singular Value Decomposition, to generate a compressed approximation of an image, while still retaining many of its features.

 The lesson is based on the NumPy tutorial ["Linear algebra on n-dimensional arrays"](https://numpy.org/numpy-tutorials/content/tutorial-svd.html).